 Penicillin g sodium Side Effects

-Seek medical attention right away if any of these SEVERE side effects occur when using Penicillin g sodium:
+Seek medical attention right away if any of these SEVERE side effects occur while taking penicillin g sodium:

 Black or hairy tongue; exaggerated reflexes; mild diarrhea; nausea or vomiting; pain, swelling, or redness at the injection site; twitching.